chiefbigrubberduck/Acsm-to-Epub/README.md

 ## How-to use:
-Note: The deb package comes with a GUI meanwhile the script is CLI only For installing the deb package:
+Note: The deb package comes with a GUI meanwhile the script is CLI only.

+For installing the deb package:
 1. Download the deb from the releases page
 2. Then run `sudo apt install./(the name of the deb package, for example: acsm-to-epub-gui_0.2-1_amd64.deb)`